christopherwaltham/UBC_PHYS_Python-crash-course/1. Learning Python/README.md

 # There is a problem here - can you spot it?
 See the next section on data-types.
 ```

 These are just a few things that you can do with numbers and lists.
 For more information, you can, for example, search the web for "python lists".
-You will find lots of great information, such as [this article from Google for Education](https://developers.google.com/edu/python/lists).
+You will find lots of great information, such as [this article from _Google for Education_](https://developers.google.com/edu/python/lists).

+There are many other collection types in Python, that do the same essential job as lists, but has more functionality.
+[Arrays](https://www.pythoncentral.io/the-difference-between-a-list-and-an-array/) are for example better for performing mathemtaical operations.

 ## Data-types
 Do you notice something strange when computing the average above?
 If your mean is not a whole number, Python will return the largest integer value less than the mean.
 This is because each variable has a type associated with it.
 The two types of interest here are: